majidshakeelshawl/majidshakeelshawl/README.md

-- 👋 Hi, I’m Majid
+- 👋 Hi, I’m Majid Shakeel
-- 🌱 I’m currently learning 🤐
+- 🌱 Taking Code along Projects andWorking on My Own Projects also.
-- 📫 How to reach me 🔒
+- 📫 majidshakeelshawl@gmail.com

 <!---
 majidshakeelshawl/majidshakeelshawl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.